 Through thoughtful conversation and storytelling, guests will gain deeper insight into the challenges facing frontline organizations, learn about effective solutions already underway, and explore how faith, partnership, and generosity can help sustain and expand this work for the long term.

-The evening will include a moderated conversation featuring firsthand perspectives from Mark Gerson, Co-Founder, and Scott Marcello, President, of Africa Mission Healthcare, Cassandra Lee, Co-Founder and Executive Director of Justice Rising, and Many Hopes working in healthcare, education, and economic development across Africa, reflections on the role of faith-driven generosity in supporting locally led solutions, and an opportunity for meaningful connection and conversation among guests following the program.
+The evening will include a moderated conversation led by Thomas Keown, CEO and Founder of Many Hopes, featuring firsthand perspectives from Mark Gerson and Scott Marcello of Africa Mission Healthcare, Cassandra Lee of Justice Rising, Eric Ha with Medical Teams International, and Dr. Anne Alaniz, a member of the Many Hopes network.
+Together, they will share perspectives on healthcare, education, and economic development across Africa, reflect on the role of faith-driven generosity in supporting locally led solutions, and create space for meaningful connection and conversation among guests following the program.

 Please RSVP below and join us on Tuesday, April 28.
 Should you any questions, please email [email protected].